Factorial Schur functions and the Yang-Baxter equation: Yang-Baxter equation

 \section{Yang-Baxter equation}

 We review the six-vertex model and a case of the Yang-Baxter equation from~{\cite{hkice}}.
 We will consider a planar graph.
 Each vertex $v$ is assumed to have exactly four edges adjacent to it. \textit{Interior edges} adjoin two vertices, and around the boundary of the graph we allow \textit{boundary edges} that adjoin only a single vertex.
 Every vertex has six numbers $a_1 (v), a_2 (v), b_1 (v), b_2 (v), c_1 (v), c_2 (v)$ assigned to it.
 These are called the {\tmem{Boltzmann weights}} at the vertex.
-Once we have specified the graph, the Boltzman weights at the vertices, and the boundary spins, we have specified a statistical system~$\mathfrak{S}$.
+By a \textit{spin} we mean an element of the two-element set $\{+,-\}$.
+In addition to the graph, the Boltzmann weights at each vertex, we will also assign a spin to each boundary edge.
+Once we have specified the graph, the Boltzmann weights at the vertices, and the boundary spins, we have specified a statistical system~$\mathfrak{S}$.

 A {\tmem{state}} $\mathfrak{s}$ of the system will be an assignment of spins to the interior edges.
 Given a state of the system, every edge, boundary or interior, has a spin assigned to it.
 Then every vertex will have a definite configuration of spins on its four adjacent edges, and we assume these to be in one of the two orientations listed in (\ref{boltzmannweights}).
 Then let $\beta_{\mathfrak{s}}(v)$ equal $a_1 (v), a_2 (v), b_1 (v), b_2 (v), c_1 (v)$ or $c_2 (v)$ depending on the configuration of spins on the adjacent edges.
 If $v$ does not appear in the table, the weight is zero.